How To Help Lake Ontario with A Greener Future

 When cigarette butts, foam pieces, and plastic pieces find their way into our lake, they break into smaller pieces and contribute to our microplastic problem.

 Additionally, Lake Ontario feeds into the Atlantic Ocean via the St. Lawrence River, so our local trash may eventually start to pollute the ocean.
-We can do better - and programs like Love Your Lake help to address these issues.
+We can do better - and programs like Love Your Lakes help to address these issues.

 A Greener Future staff and volunteers after a cleanup at Presqu’ile Provincial Park